Guidelines

 Interpretation of the ASF diagnostic results

-Taken together, sensitive, specific and robust laboratory diagnostic assays are available but, as for any other disease, there is not a single test being 100% reliable (sensitive and specific).
+Taken together, sensitive, specific, and robust laboratory diagnostic assays are available but, as for any other disease, there is not a single test being 100% reliable (sensitive and specific).
 For this reason, final diagnosis should be based on the interpretation of the results derived from the use of appropriate samples and validated tests in combination with the information coming from disease epidemiology, scenario, and the clinical signs.
 A thorough understanding of the viremia and antibody seroconversion timing during ASFV infection is a prerequisite to infer the dynamic of the infection in the investigated areas and to support control and eradication programs.